Kong/docs.konghq.com/app/_src/deck/reference/deck_file_kong2tf.md

 ## Flags

 `-g`, `--generate-imports-for-control-plane-id`
 : `import` blocks will be added to Terraform to adopt existing resources.
+Typically used after `deck gateway dump --with-id` to obtain the IDs of all entities.

 `--ignore-credential-changes`
 : credentials will be ignored until they are destroyed and recreated.